percona/k8spsmdb-docs/docs/backups-storage.md

             instance to it.
         * Do not provide `s3.credentialsSecret` for the storage in `deploy/cr.yaml`.

+Finally, make sure that your storage has enough resources to store backups, which is especially important in the case of large databases.
+It is clear that you need enough free space on the storage.
+Beside that, S3 storage [upload limitats :octicons-link-external-16:](https://docs.aws.amazon.com/AmazonS3/latest/userguide/qfacts.html) include the maximum number 10000 parts, and backing up large data will result in larger chunk sizes, which in turn may cause S3 server to run out of RAM, especially within the default memory limits.

 ## Microsoft Azure Blob storage

 1. To store backups on the Azure Blob storage, you need to create a